-Talking to the local gay community we heard quite a lot of times the term “Pinkwashing” and how unhappy some of them felt about the fact, that Tel Aviv spent a lot of money in advertising to attract gay tourists from abroad, where they actually should invest a part of this money into the local gay community projects.
-Let us try just for a second to explain this term and what it means for Tel Aviv, Israel, and the gay communities worldwide.
-The term Pinkwashing is used to call attention for the gay community’s disagreement about the way government authority uses the open and gay-friendly mindset of the (Israeli) Tel Aviv people towards LGBT to create an outstanding position within the Middle East.
+Talking to the local gay community we heard quite many times the term “Pink washing” and how unhappy some of them felt about the fact that Tel Aviv spent a lot of money in advertising to attract gay tourists from abroad, where they actually should invest a part of this money into the local gay community projects.
+Let us try just for a second to explain this term and what it means to Tel Aviv, Israel, and the gay communities worldwide.
+The term Pink washing is used to call attention to the gay community’s disagreement about the way government authority uses the open and gay-friendly mindset of the (Israeli) Tel Aviv people towards LGBT to create an outstanding position within the Middle East.
 The suspicion: instead of supporting the local LGBT community and facing the controversial inner and foreign political position, the government is more likely busy with representing and advertising Israel as one of the most gay-friendly and gay attractive holiday destinations in the Middle East.
 In our opinion, we cannot solve the problem by writing this article nor give you a concrete answer to this topic.
 What we can do is to mention that gay rights are too important to (just) misuse them covering some more urgent problems in society.
 But by pointing out the values for gay travelers planning to come from all over the world for a holiday to the Middle East, we like to look at the support, effort, and positive effects for (local) LGBT people especially by acknowledging the circumstance of having a safe haven in this furthermore so unstable environment.

 Gay Pride Week Tel Aviv Israel 2016